-Public service announcements (PSAs) are an efficient way to spread the word about certain issues.
-Radio stations and newspapers use PSAs to fill unsold advertising space.
-These spots educate the public about a certain issue or inform them about an event and often prompt further discussion about your issue.

-Defenders of Wildlife has radio and print PSAs available on several issues, and we need your help to get them out there.
-Visit Defenders' online Action Center at http://action.defenders.org to download PSA materials on the ESA and other issues to share with your local stations, newspaper or community newsletter.
+Radio stations and newspapers use public service announcements (PSAs) to fill unsold advertising space.
+These spots can educate the public on an issue or inform them about an event in the area.
+Defenders of Wildlife has radio and print PSAs available on several issues and you can help get them placed.
+Visit http://action.defenders.org to download PSA materials to share with your local stations, newspapers, or community.